 The only question that remains is, when Jesus asks to give our lizards over to Him, has He our permission?
 Will we allow Hell to deceive us, or will we allow him to transform our lizards into stallions?

 Megan Joy Rials holds her Juris Doctor and Graduate Diploma in Comparative Law from the Louisiana State University Paul M. Hebert Law Center and works as a research attorney in Baton Rouge, Louisiana.
-She is currently working toward an online Master of Arts in Apologetics (cultural track) from Houston Baptist University.
-Her work has previously been published in An Unexpected Journal and the Louisiana Law Review, where she served as Production Editor for Volume 77.
-She attends Jefferson Baptist Church with her family, and her main apologetics interests lie in the imago Dei, storytelling of all mediums, fantasy literature, the apologetic power of language, the theology of suffering, the function of memory in spiritual formation, and the work of the Inklings, particularly C. S. Lewis and Dorothy Sayers.
+She is currently working toward an online Master of Arts in Apologetics (cultural track) from Houston Christian University.
+She is a Board member of and regular contributor to An Unexpected Journal, and she also serves as Content Editor of the Leadership Council for the Society for Women of Letters.
+Her work has also been published in the theology journal Perichoresis and the Louisiana Law Review, where she served as Production Editor for Volume 77.
+She attends Jefferson Baptist Church with her family, and her main apologetics interests lie in storytelling of all mediums, fantasy literature, the theology of suffering, the function of memory in spiritual development, and the work of the Inklings, particularly C. S. Lewis and Dorothy Sayers.

 Megan Joy Rials, “The Lizard or the Stallion?
 George MacDonald on the Retroactivity of Heaven and Hell in The Great Divorce,” An Unexpected Journal: George MacDonald 3, no. 4.
 (Advent 2020), 223-236.

 C. S. Lewis, Surprised by Joy: The Shape of My Early Life (Orlando: Harcourt, 1955), 181.